derbyjs/derby/index.md

 </select>
 {% endraw %}{% endhighlight %}

 There are a handful of default view helper functions listed below.
 It is also possible to define custom view helper functions, such as `unspace` in the example above.
 The `equal` and `not` functions can act as both getters and setters.
-In this example, when the page renders, the option with a name equal to the value of `home.title.color` will have a `selected` attribute and the others will not.
-When the user selects a different option from the drop down, `home.title.color` will be set to the value of the option that is now selected.
+In this example, when the page renders, `equal` will act as a getter, and the option with a name equal to the value of `home.title.color` will have a `selected` attribute and the others will not.
+When the user selects a different option from the drop down, `equal` will act as a setter, and `home.title.color` will be set to the name of the option that is now selected.

-#### Defaul view helper functions
+#### Default view helper functions

 The default view helpers are: